Need a schedule of condition? Get a fee proposal the same working day.

 Why it matters for a commercial lease

 Commercial leases typically require the tenant to keep the premises in repair and to return them at the end of the term in that repaired condition.
-Without a baseline, the tenant is effectively agreeing to an open-ended repair obligation measured against an ideal rather than against the premises as found.
+Without a baseline, the tenant can find itself arguing about expensive defects years later with no clear evidence that the issues were inherited at the start.

 Without a schedule of condition